WELCOME TO ST. TERESA OF AVILA SCHOOL

 Second grade students prepare for their First Holy Communion throughout the school year.
 First Communion is held annually the first Sunday of May.

-- Students participate in Jesus Day, a mini-retreat the Friday prior to First Communion.
-They bake bread, paint hand prints on the altar cloth used during the Mass and practice their songs and responses.
+- Students participate in Jesus Day, a mini-retreat the Friday prior to First Communion with activities that bring full circle the love of Christ.
 Parents are encouraged to participate.

 Sacrament of Confirmation

-Every year, the Sacrament of Confirmation is available to the 8th grade students of St. Teresa of Avila Parish.
+The Sacrament of Confirmation is available this year to the 7th-grade students of St. Teresa of Avila Parish.
 Special preparation is taken by all students through school or through the PSR program.
 Students participate in community service and a retreat is held prior to Confirmation in preparation of the sacrament.
+This school year, Confirmation will take place on Wednesday, March 1, 2023 at 7:00 p.m..
+The next Confirmation class for 7th and 8th-grade students will take place in 2025.

 Throughout the school year students participate in community service projects that foster their personal and spiritual growth.
 Projects include canned food drives, classroom pen pals with the elderly and spirit day donations for various charities or organizations.